satsummit/landscape/app/_sections/3-analysis.md

 ### Insights from invisible light

 Many satellites capture wavelengths such as infrared or ultraviolet light that can help to understand characteristics of the surface substances.
 Different objects reflect these light frequencies in different ways.
 Common satellite analysis techniques combine visible and invisible light bands (called "spectral bands") to characterize it.
-For example, spectral bands covering frequencies in the middle-infrared wavelength regions are responsive to moisture content in vegetation, forest canopy and soil, while near infrared wavelength regions tend to emphasize vegetation health and&#8212; at a courser scale&#8212; overall biomass.
+For example, spectral bands covering frequencies in the middle-infrared wavelength regions are responsive to moisture content in vegetation, forest canopy and soil, while near infrared wavelength regions tend to emphasize vegetation health and&#8212; at a coarser scale&#8212; overall biomass.

 Taken together, the spectral response of each band creates a unique signature, referred to as its spectral curve.
 The information it communicates can help to separate different types of land cover or derive information about the conditions within a single type of land cover.

+{% include side-image.html title="False color" definition="A simple form of image interpretation involves assigning invisible light bands to Red, Green, and Blue channels to create a false color image to highlight certain characteristics.
+False color images can distinguish muddy water from muddy land, pinpoint fires, or clearly show the extent of a growing city.
+This example combines the moisture sensitivity of Mid-Infrared reflectance with the vegetation sensitivity of Near-Infrared to highlight agricultural fields." image="false_color" %}